microsoft/qsharp-language/Specifications/QIR/Callables.md

 ## Implementing Lambdas, Partial Application, and Currying

-The language-specific compiler should generate a new top-level callable of the appropriate type with implementation provided by the anonymous body of the lambda;
+The language-specific compiler should generate a new callable at the global scope of the appropriate type with implementation provided by the anonymous body of the lambda;
 this is known as "lifting" the lambda.
 A unique name should be generated for this callable.